JmbFountain/www-jmbfountain-de/README.md

+# README
+## www.jmbfountain.de Website

+This website is based on Minima & jekyll

 # minima

 *Minima is a one-size-fits-all Jekyll theme for writers*.
 It's Jekyll's default (and first) theme.
 It's what you get when you run `jekyll new`.